librosa/librosa/README.md

 ```
 conda install -c conda-forge librosa
 ```
-If you use Anaconda on Windows, we recommend installing the `gstreamer` and/or `ffmpeg` libraries separately, as they are not (yet) available as conda packages.

 To build librosa from source, say `python setup.py build`.
 Then, to install librosa, say `python setup.py install`.